jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 As in previous studies, we see a strong correlation between better update hygiene, as measured by
-MTTU, and security, as measured by lower rates of vulnerabilities and No Path Forward conditions.
+MTTU, and security, as measured by lower rates of “vulnerabilities” and “No Path Forward” conditions.
 Components with faster MTTU were 1\.8 times less likely to have vulnerabilities when compared to the bottom 25% and much less likely to be stuck in a